 The medical communications industry becomes bigger and bigger every year because of the ever-expanding landscape of healthcare.
-There is a high demand for professionals to support medcomms projects, but finding the people with the right combination of medical knowledge and communications and marketing skills is easier said than done.
+There is a high demand for professionals to support medcomms projects, but finding the people with the right combination of medical knowledge and communication skills is easier said than done.
 There are four key pillars to recruitment that the team at CTC keeps in mind when searching for new healthcare or medcomms professionals: specialized talent, ability to adapt, enhancing collaboration, and market demands.

 1. Access to specialized talent